Seeking out the

 Color: Color

 The film's co-producer and writer, Rusty Lemorande, was an executive at Orion Pictures.
-He, apparently, was the guy who had the idea to add the gopher puppet into Caddyshack.
-He went on to work with Barbra Streisand, co-producing Yentl with her and Larry DeWaay.
-This is perhaps why there is so much music in Electric Dreams—his first screenplay, which he finished writing while working on Yentl.
+He, apparently, was the guy who had the idea to add the gopher puppet into Caddyshack before going on to work with Barbra Streisand, co-producing Yentl with her and Larry DeWaay.
+Electric Dreams. was Lemorande's first screenplay, which he finished writing while in production on Yentl.
+His music connections and Virgin Pictures' release of the movie is probably why Electric Dreams features so much pop music.
 Lemorande and DeWaay hired Steve Barron to direct the film based on his experience in music videos.
-Barron's camera is way too busy—there are at least twenty too many tracking and boom shots sweeping around and over the computer and other household objects—but at least the movie isn't dull to look at.
+Barron's camera is way too busy—there are at least twenty too many tracking and boom shots sweeping around and over the computer and other household objects—but at least the movie isn't visually dull.
 The soundtrack features contributions from '80s stalwarts Giorgio Moroder, Jeff Lynne, and The Culture Club, and the way these songs are integrated into the narrative helps prop up the underdeveloped story.

 Twitter Capsule: